- Branded customer-facing support site

 - Create knowledge base categories and sections (see Organizing your Help Center knowledge base content in categories and sections).

-If you migrated content from another system, you won't need to create categories and sections.
+If you migrated content from another system, you won't need to create categories and sections, unless you want to add any.

 - Create community discussion topics (see Managing Help Center community discussion topics).
 If you don't want community, you can disable it (see Disabling your Help Center community).